mox17/visual-reqm2-electron/README.md

 It can visualize requirements from a single `.oreqm` file, or make a diagram representation of the differences between two `.oreqm` files.

+You may wish to look at the [CHANGELOG](./doc/CHANGELOG.md) for the latest updates.

 ## Running the application

 Under 'releases' there are binaries for Windows and Linux, which can directly be installed.